hugollm/react-bootstrap/README.md

     npm run server

-This will start a desevolpment server on `localhost:8080`.
+This will start a development server on `localhost:8080`.
 You should see a "Hello World" message in the browser when you open it.

 It will run on the `static` directory and add `bundle.js` in memory (you won't see the file).
 The bundle is built with `js` files in `app` directory.
-Changes made to your app are automatically reflected upon your browser tab (thanks to `webpack-dev-server` magick).
+Changes made to your app are automatically reflected upon your browser tab.

 ## Build command

     npm run build

-This command will copy `static` directory into `build` and include the uglified `bundle.js`.
-The `build` directory is now a self-contained react application.
+This command will generate a standalone working application in the `build` directory.
 You just have to serve it's contents with your favorite static server (apache, nginx, etc).
+You can test it like this:

+    npm install http-server
+    http-server build

+Note: You should see your `index.html` file from `static` directory there, but the bundle script reference will now be a unique hash.
+Styles are included in runtime.

+Since the build command generates unique hashes for the assets (js, css), you can safely heavy cache those, dramatically improving user experience.